©Arlene R. Taylor PhD

 “Can I have a drink?”
 That question again, this time from a little guy who was visiting with his parents.

 He eyed my new machine, his little face twisted into complete skepticism.
-Soon, however, standing on a stool by the kitchen sink, he held a cut-glass tumbler under the spout.
-After a sip or two, the look on his face changed to one of surprise and he said, “Oo-o-oh.
+Soon, however, he was standing on a stool by the kitchen sink and holding a cut-glass tumbler under the spout.
+His mother had rushed to substitute a plastic cup but I had intervened, explaining that water tastes better in cut-glass… you should have seen his expression!
+A sip or two and the look on his face changed to one of surprise and he said, “Oo-o-oh.
 More.
-This is so smooth!”
+This is so smoooooooth!”

-Over the next three hours, the little guy drank nearly a liter of purified-ionized-alkaline water.
+Over the next three hours, the little guy drank nearly a liter of alkaline water.
 Maybe he was intrigued with the equipment, maybe he had a visual sensory preference and loved the cut glass, maybe he was highly kinesthetic and exquisitely sensitive to taste.
-Whatever.
-But since he made only one trip to the rest room during the same time period, my guess is that he was very thirsty and probably dehydrated.
+However, since he made only one trip to the toilet during the same time period, my guess is that he was very thirsty and probably dehydrated.

 Children need water—maybe even more so than adults.
-Your role-modeling and encouragement can have a huge impact on whether or not they drink plenty of pure water and learn to prefer it to soft drinks.
+Your role-modeling and encouragement can have a huge impact on whether or not they drink plenty of water and learn to prefer it to soft drinks.
 And, yes, preventing dehydration can have an impact on their health, performance, and success at home and at school.
+You can give them a healthier future!